collective/rapido.core/rapido/core/rapido.rst

     True

 A rule allows to implement a given behaviour (an action to take when saving a doc, a validation formula for a field, etc.).
-Rules are defined at the database level and can then be assigned to fields, forms or views.
+Rules are defined at the app level and can then be assigned to fields, forms or views.
     >>> db.set_rule('polite', {'code': """
     ... def on_save(context):